Scroll Top

 (INDIVIDUALS, GROUPS, FULL CLASS & AT-HOME | up to 24in x 36in)

-Create a collage, painting, or sculpture depicting a habitat for a particular native animal using paints, found objects, clay, or other material from any source available (use only non-perishable items and please no sand).
-Please include a written description (by the teacher), which describes the animal found in this habitat and the process of creating, the materials collected, and the lessons learned during the process regarding the characteristics of the habitat and why this animal lives there.
+Create a collage, painting, or sculpture depicting a habitat for a particular native animal found in Florida’s coral reefs, mangroves, or seagrasses.
+Use materials such as paints, found objects, clay, or other non-perishable items (please no sand).
+Include a written description (by the teacher) that describes the animal found in this habitat, the process of creating the artwork, the materials collected, and the lessons learned about the characteristics of the habitat and why this animal lives there.

 SPECIES DEPICTION*